Valikahn/TryHackMe-Standalone-Challenge/WRITEUPS/sqhell_challenge.md

 >
 > - `<TARGET_IP>` represents the IP address allocated to the target machine.
 > - `<TUN0_IP>` represents the IP address assigned to the Kali Linux `tun0` interface.
-> - `<REDACTED>` represents exact payloads, database names, internal values or other challenge giveaways.
+> - `<REDACTED>` represents exact payloads, database names, extracted values or other challenge giveaways.
 > - `THM{....}` represents a redacted TryHackMe flag.
 >
 > **License:** Unless otherwise stated, all write-ups and documentation in this repository are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Any original scripts or code snippets are provided under the [MIT Licence](https://opensource.org/license/mit/).